Efficient Stochastic Optimisation via Sequential Monte Carlo: Experimental Details

 \textbf{Results.} In accordance with \citet{marion2025implicit}, we report both the reward and trajectory of the negative log-likelihood (NLL), of the particle collection, at each outer iteration, averaged over the particles.
 In the interest of speed, and since convergence occurs relatively quickly, we limit wall-clock runtimes to $2.0$ seconds.
-Qualitatively, as corroborated by Figure \ref{fig:langevin-processes-illustrative-example}, we observe both \gls*{SOSMC}-\gls*{ULA} and \gls*{SOUL} to converge to a high reward quickly, whilst \gls*{ImpDiff} does so more slowly, and to a lower reward, at least for more difficult reward functions such as $R_{\mathrm{hard}}$.
-Furthermore, in such scenarios, \gls*{ImpDiff} exhibits a more significant transient phase, and in fact stabilises at a lower NLL value.
-Indeed, re-weighting and long inner trajectories, present in \gls*{SOSMC}-\gls*{ULA} and \gls*{SOUL} respectively, provide gradient estimates that result in such quick convergence, in contrast to the unweighted estimates of \gls*{ImpDiff}, that are driven by a single-step Markov kernel transition.
+Qualitatively, as corroborated by Figure \ref{fig:langevin-processes-illustrative-example}, we observe the \gls*{SOSMC} variants to consistently converge to a high reward quickly, whilst \gls*{ImpDiff} does so more slowly.
+Furthermore, in such scenarios, \gls*{ImpDiff} often exhibits a more significant transient phase, and in fact stabilises at a lower NLL value.
+Indeed, re-weighting and long inner trajectories, present in \gls*{SOSMC} variants and \gls*{SOUL} respectively, provide gradient estimates that result in such quick convergence, in contrast to the unweighted estimates of \gls*{ImpDiff}, that are driven by a single-step Markov kernel transition.

-Additionally, we compare different choices of the first-order optimiser $\mathrm{OPT}$, for each method, across multiple random seeds, as illustrated in Figures \ref{fig:langevin-processes-effect-of-opt} - \ref{fig:langevin-processes-effect-of-opt3}, for various setups.
+Additionally, we compare different choices of the first-order optimiser $\mathrm{OPT}$, for each method, across multiple random seeds, for which the setting of $V_{\mathrm{dual}}$ equipped with $R_{\mathrm{smooth}}$, as displayed in Figure \ref{fig:langevin_processes-V_dual_R_smooth_SGD_and_Adam}, illustrates general behaviour.
 In order to compute the mean and respective confidence intervals for each curve, for each experimental trial, the time axis is divided into a number of equally spaced points, for which the most recently logged reward and NLL value is associated with said time point, for the respective trial, which ensures we do not peek into the future.